How Should Running Shoes Fit: Comfy Is the Name of the Game

 Here is where things get a bit closer to the competitive spectrum.
 The weight of the shoes will matter for more seasoned runners.
-Training shoes, those that should be used in day-to-day training, should weigh around 300 grams.
+Training shoes, those that should be used in day-to-day training, should weigh around 10 ounces.

 Comfort has so far been covered a bit, but let’s emphasize more on what it really means.
 Apart from size and fit, you should also keep an eye out for build quality, which will dictate even further how comfortable a shoe will be.

-This is where top brands take a bigger leap too, with better stitching techniques, higher quality design, and more expensive materials.
+This is where top brands take a bigger leap too, with better stitching techniques, higher quality design, and more quality materials.